zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Onboard domain Gateways to the central Cloud Gateway

 The Cloud Gateway must onboard all domain Gateways.
-This can be done dynamically or by the static definition.
+Onboarding can be performed either dynamically or by the static definition.
 We strongly recommend using dynamic onboarding.

 ### Dynamic Onboarding (preferred way)